DogeTheBeast/College_notes/2nd Year/First term/CPEN 221/A brief history of program.md

 ### 5.1

 Steps of executing a program
-- Compiler - A compiler takes an input, e
+- Compiler - A compiler takes an input, evaluates (lexical analysis and parsing),